Rel Hunt: Early life

-Hunt was born 'Aurel Mitteldorfer', in Sydney, Australia on August 15, 1974.
+Hunt was born Aurel Mitteldorfer, in Sydney, Australia on August 15, 1974.
 He is the oldest of four sons, born to a Hungarian father and an Australian mother.

 At high school, Hunt was banned from acting classes for misbehaving.
-After finishing school he began a Commerce degree at the University of New South Wales, and modelled on the side.
+After finishing school, he began a Commerce degree at the University of New South Wales, and modelled on the side.

 Career

 While modelling, Hunt landed a guest role in two episodes of Police Rescue.
-Following this, came guest roles in Police Rescue: The Movie, G.P., Blue Heelers, Home and Away, Blue Heelers and several television commercials.
+Following this, he had guest roles in Police Rescue: The Movie, G.P., Blue Heelers, Home and Away, Blue Heelers and several television commercials.

 Within days of finishing his university degree, he earned the role of Ryan Scheppers in Heartbreak High, which he played from 1997 to 1999.

 Hunt starred as Butch Yunkin in the made for television film, The Stalking of Laurie Show (2000).
 In 2005, he played Angus in Macbeth, an updated modern version of the Shakespeare play.
 That same year, he portrayed Al Corley in the fictionalised American television movie/docudrama Dynasty: The Making of a Guilty Pleasure, based on the creation and behind the scenes production of the 1980s prime time American soap opera Dynasty.

 In 2011 Hunt starred in Underbelly: Razor, playing William Archer – Razor man and Crown Street bath house proprietor.

 Hunt is a part of the rugby league back-to-back premiership winning team, the Eastern Suburbs Wombats.